 Use a summer swaddle

 Some swaddles are made of a thicker, warmer material that is best used during colder months.
 You don’t want to use this same type of swaddle during the summer because it will be too warm for your baby.
-A light and breathable baby swaddle like the Summer Woombie is ideal because it is made of 100% organic cotton and vented for ultra-breathability.
+A light and breathable swaddle like the Summer Woombie is ideal because it is made of 100% organic cotton and vented for ultra-breathability.

 Adjust the room temperature